nsg-ethz/p4-learning/exercises/05-Flowlet_Switching/README.md

 also have to define them).
 Finally, update the timestamp register using `standard_metadata.ingress_global_timestamp`.

 7. Define another action to update the flowlet id (`update_flowlet_id`).
 We will use this action to update flowlet ids when needed.
-In this action you just have to generate a random number (or increase the previous id by 1), and then save it in the flowlet to id register (using the id you already computed previously).
+In this action you just have to generate a random number, and then save it in the flowlet to id register (using the id you already computed previously).

 8. Modify the `hash` function you defined in the ECMP exercise (`ecmp_group`), now instead of just hashing the 5-tuple, you have to